Sorrow321/celeba_similarity/README.md

 ```
 Replace `YOUR_KEY` with the actual key that Telegram @BotFather gave you.
 For more details, please read some guide about Telegram bots.

+5. Create empty `log.txt` file.
-5. Run the docker-compose command to build and run all the required containers together:
+6. Run the docker-compose command to build and run all the required containers together:
 ```
 docker-compose up
 ```
-6. Open your Telegram bot and try it!
+7. Open your Telegram bot and try it!
 It should work.